(You literally can't get it wrong!)

 Weekly Workout #1

-If we were about to start an intense gym session, you wouldn’t just grab the biggest weights and start pumping away (or you'd be spending the next couple of days nursing some serious aches and pains).
-Ideally, you'd probably look for guidance on how to start from someone who has the experience to help you create and maintain your goals.
+If we were about to start a gym session, you wouldn’t just grab some weights and start pumping away (or you'd be spending the next couple of days nursing some serious aches and pains).
+Ideally, you'd look for guidance on how to start from someone who has the experience to help you create and maintain your goals *.

 Most therapists are currently working online due to the Covid-19 pandemic, which makes them super accessible.
 You can also cover this part of the workout through any kind of group therapy, reflective space, online meetings and coaching opportunities.

 *for more education and support on goal setting, click here to buy a copy of the book.

 Now it's time to confuse the physical workout metaphor a little (sorry!).
 The next weekly workout is exactly that – a literal workout.
 It's no secret that physical exercise has a huge impact on your mental health and wellbeing.
 You don't have to jump straight in the deep end with a intense HIIT class though – exercises like dance, swimming, skipping, hula hooping or walking are fun and a perfect mental health workout, too.

 Your third weekly workout is

 3 x 30 minutes per week of Cardiovascular Exercise.